 2. Ransomware Training

 Even with technical safeguards in place, it’s employees who are ultimately at risk of exposing a business to ransomware.
 User error, such as clicking on an infected online advertisement, pop-up window, or attachment in a spam email, is often to blame for inviting ransomware into a computer.
-Therefore, educating your employees and system users are the most important line of defense.
+Therefore, educating your employees and system users is the most important line of defence.

-Talk with your employees about ransomware, educating them on what it is and how they can help defend the business.
+Talk with your employees about ransomware and educate them on what it is and how they can help defend the business.
 Try getting the whole staff together for a training session and bring lunch to make it a Lunch-and-Learn event.

 As a best practice, you should require all new employees to complete the training and offer it on an ongoing basis to avoid information being missed.
 If you don’t have the resources to put this type of training together, talk to your IT service provider.
 They should be able to run a program like this for you or provide other educational materials.